-- 7.6.1.4 To avoid contact in the CMFtap scenario, the test laboratory may include an automated braking action by the robot in case the AEB system fails to intervene (sufficiently).
-This braking action is applied automatically when: - The VUT reaches the latest position at which maximum braking applied to the vehicle will prevent the VUT entering the path of the Motorcyclist and no intervention from the AEB system is detected - Lateral separation between the VUT and EMT reaches ≤ 0 during / after AEB intervention. - 7.6.1.5 For manual or automatic accelerator control, it needs to be assured that during automatic brake the accelerator pedal does not result in an override of the system.
+- 7.6.1.5 For manual or automatic accelerator control, it needs to be assured that during automatic brake the accelerator pedal does not result in an override of the system.
 The accelerator pedal needs to be released when the initial test speed is reduced by 5 km/h.
 There shall be no operation of other driving controls during the test, e.g. clutch or brake pedal.
-This does not apply for the CPRA tests. - 7.6.1.6 The FCW system tests should be performed using a braking robot reacting to the warning with a delay time of 1.2 seconds as per C.4 to account for driver reaction time. - 7.6.1.7 Braking will be applied that results in a maximum brake level of -4 m/s2 0.50 m/s2 when applied in a non-threat situation.
+This does not apply for the CPRA tests. - 7.6.1.6 The CMRs and CMRb FCW system tests should be performed using a braking robot reacting to the warning with a delay time of 1.2 seconds as per C.4 to account for driver reaction time. - 7.6.1.7 Braking will be applied that results in a maximum brake level of -4 m/s2 0.50 m/s2 when applied in a non-threat situation.
 The particular brake profile to be applied (pedal application rate applied in 200ms (max.
 400mm/s) and pedal force) shall be specified by the manufacturer.
-When the brake profile provided by the manufacturer results in a higher brake level than allowed, the iteration steps as described in ANNEX C will be applied to scale the brake level to -4 m/s2 0.50 m/s2. - 7.6.1.8 When no brake profile is provided, the default brake profile as described in ANNEX C will be applied.
+When the brake profile provided by the manufacturer results in a higher brake level than allowed, the iteration steps as described in ANNEX C will be applied to scale the brake level to -4 m/s2 0.50 m/s2. - 7.6.1.8 If no brake profile is provided, apply default brake profile as described in ANNEX C.